 If the Main Burner ignites momentarily but does not sustain ignition allow the water heater to try to ignite up to two more times until control system locks out and the Ignition Failure Fault message is displayed on the control system's LCD.
-If the water heater is experiencing rough starts - see Rough Starting, Rough Operation on this page.
+If the water heater is experiencing rough starts.
+See Rough Starting, Rough Operation on this page.
 For momentary ignition problems without rough starting check the following:

-- Undersized supply gas line (low volume of supply gas) see Supply Gas Line on page 39. - Supply gas regulator is not installed per installation requirements (erratic gas supply volume/pressures) - see Supply Gas Regulator on page 13. - See the list of possible causes and things to check and repair for the Ignition Failure Fault message on page 60. - Debris clogging/blocking the intake air screen(s) see Figure 17 on page 24 and Figure 22 on page 26. - Debris clogging/blocking the Main Burner see Figure 2 on page 7.
+- Undersized supply gas line (low volume of supply gas).
+See the requirements for the supply gas line in Table 4 and Table 5 (page 10) and the instructions in Supply Gas Line Installation (page 39). - Supply gas regulator is not installed per installation requirements (erratic gas supply volume/pressures).
+See Supply Gas Regulator (page 13). - See the list of possible causes and things to check and repair for the Ignition Failure Fault message in Fault and Alert Messages (page 65). - Debris clogging/blocking the intake air screen(s).
+See Figure 17 (page 24) and Figure 22 (page 27). - Debris clogging/blocking the Main Burner Figure 2 (page 7)